-My LCD does not display anything
+My screen does not display anything

-- Check that the computer is plugged into a power source and that it is turned on. - ☐ Check that the power indicator on the front panel of the computer is on. - □ Check that the battery packs are inserted properly and that they are charged. - Adjust the brightness of the LCD. - ☐ The computer may be in LCD (video) standby mode.
-Press any key to activate the display. - □ The display mode may be set to external display mode.
+- Check that the power indicator on the front panel of the computer is on. - □ Check that the battery pack(s) are inserted properly and that they are charged.
+If using AC power, check that the connection to the mains is secure. - ☐ If you are using an external display, check that it is plugged into a power source and turned on. - Adjust the brightness of the screen. - The computer display may be in Standby mode.
+If so, press any key to activate the display.
+It will take a few seconds for the screen content to appear. - ☐ The computer display may be in Hibernate mode.
+If so, press the power button to activate the system.
+It will take a few seconds for the screen content to appear. - ☐ The display mode may be set to external display mode.
 Press and hold the <Fn> key while pressing <F7> several times.